perlintern

 const char *key, U32 hash,

-SV *value, U32 flags
+SV *value, U32 flags)

 Creates a new "refcounted_he".
-This consists of a single
+This consists of a single key/value

 The new key is specified by "keypv" and "keylen".
-If "flags"
+If "flags" has

-has the "REFCOUNTED_HE_KEY_UTF8" bit set, the key octets are
+the "REFCOUNTED_HE_KEY_UTF8" bit set, the key octets are

-interpreted as UTF-8, otherwise they are interpreted as
+interpreted as UTF-8, otherwise they are interpreted as Latin-1.

-Latin-1. "hash" is a precomputed hash of the key string, or
+"hash" is a precomputed hash of the key string, or zero if it has

-zero if it has not been precomputed.
+not been precomputed.

 "value" is the scalar value to store for this key. "value" is

-copied by this function, which thus does not take ownership of
+copied by this function, which thus does not take ownership of any

-value, takes precedence over the existence of a value for the
+over the existence of a value for the key further along the chain.

 "parent" points to the rest of the "refcounted_he" chain to be

 attached to the new "refcounted_he".
-This function takes
+This function takes ownership

-ownership of one reference to "parent", and returns one
+of one reference to "parent", and returns one reference to the new

 struct refcounted_he * refcounted_he_new_pvn(